vllm-project/vllm/docs/dev-docker/README.md

 - **--max-seq-len-to-capture** : Maximum sequence length for which Hip-graphs are captured and utilized.
 It's recommended to use Hip-graphs for the best decode performance.
 The default value of this parameter is 8K, which is lower than the large context lengths supported by recent models such as LLama.
 Set this parameter to max-model-len or maximum context length supported by the model for best performance.
 - **--gpu-memory-utilization** : The ratio of GPU memory reserved by a vLLM instance.
 Default value is 0.9.
 It's recommended to set this to 0.99 to increase KV cache space.

 Note: vLLM's server creation command line (vllm serve) supports the above parameters as command line arguments.
-However, vLLM's benchmark_latency and benchmark_throughput command lines may not include all of these flags as command line arguments.
-In that case, it might be necessary to add these parameters to the LLMEngine instance constructor inside the benchmark script.

 ##### Online Gemm Tuning
 Online Gemm tuning for small decode batch sizes can improve performance in some cases. e.g. Llama 70B upto Batch size 8